Cadereyta Jiménez: Foundation

 In 1692, after a great flood, the town was relocated to the left side of the Santa Catarina river, 4.5 kilometers from its original location.
 In 1762, authorities and residents requested permission from Gubernator Carlos de Velasco to move back to the right side of the river, as they were going through a decade-long drought, and the terrain made it difficult for them to move water from the river to the inhabited area.
 This move to the new site occurred in February 1763.
 On March 28, 1825, the State Congress, at the request of Gubernator Antonio Rodriguez Leal, recategorized the community as a city and renamed it Cadereyta Jimenez.
-Its original name honored the sixteenth viceroy of New Spain, don Lope Diaz de Armendariz, marquis of Cadereyta, and General Mariano Jimenez, precursor of the Independence of Nuevo Reino de Leon.
+Its original name honored the sixteenth viceroy of New Spain, Lope Díez de Armendáriz, 1st Marquess of Cadreita, and General José Mariano Jiménez, precursor of the Independence of Nuevo Reino de Leon.

 Since 1638, the jurisdiction of the village San Juan Bautista de Cadereyta; Gubernator Zavala mark it from the west part until Tampico port.
 This enormous territory lasted until 1742, when the colony of Nuevo Santander (Tamaulipas) was founded.
 This colony was largely inhabited by people from Cadereyta.